 Top Tips on How to Prepare For Exams

-This article was updated in 2019 to ensure the information included remains current.
+Update: This article was updated in 2019 to ensure the information included remains current.

 Exams can be terrifying.
 It can feel as if in a mere matter of minutes, you could make or break your whole term, year, or academic future.

 However, we should try to manage the stress and pressure associated with exams.
 After all, they are just a set of questions designed to enable you to implement what you have been learning throughout the course.

 You may develop an almost superhuman ability to think, create and solve in a way you did not imagine possible.
 Or you may find that your usually quick-firing brain has decided to take a leave of absence, as you stare at the invigilators and try to remember your own name.

 The pressure to do well from teachers, institutions, family and yourself can act as a catalyst in these scenarios, either supporting you to achieve your best, or potentially hindering your ability to get the job done.